Are you an adviser? Go to Unbiased Pro

 Utilise ISAs

-Another tax-efficient strategy is to maximise your annual individual savings allowance (ISA) allowance.
+Another tax-efficient strategy is to maximise your annual individual savings account (ISA) allowance.

 With an ISA, you can save or invest up to £20,000 a year, and any interest, dividends, or capital gains earned are tax-free.